RadeDevOne/1_parrot/README.md

   generateProductData,
   generateProfilesData,
   generateReviewsData,
+  // THIS KIND A SHORT HAND IMPORT WONT WORK
-} from "@/lib/prisma/seed";
+  // } from "@/lib/prisma/seed";
+  // WE WILL USE THIS
+} from "../lib/prisma/seed";

 const prisma = new PrismaClient();

 async function main() {
   // WE CAN CREATE BUNCH OF USERS AND BUNCH OF PROFILES
-  // WE CAN CREATE ON SUPERADMIN PROFILE
+  // WE CAN CREATE ONE SUPERADMIN PROFILE
-  // CREATE COUPLE OF ADMIN USERS (I DON'T THINK WE WOULD NEED THEM BUT LETS TRY DOING THAT)
+  // CREATE COUPLE OF ADMIN USERS (WE DON'T NEED THIS NOW (WE ARE GOING TO DO THIS LATER))
   // WE CAN CREATE BUNCH OF PRODUCTS
-  // AND CREATE COUPLE OF REVIEWS FOR EACH PRODUCT (WE CAN RANDOMIZE NUMBER OF REVIEWS)
+  // AND WE CAN CREATE COUPLE OF REVIEWS FOR EACH PRODUCT
   //
   // CREATING ONE SUPERADMIN
   await prisma.profile.create({